 Edson Puch, Gustavo Canales and Junior Fernandes all left on big-money deals after starring for the U in an 18-month period which has brought three national championships, a Copa Sudamericana title and an appearance in the semi-finals of the Copa Libertadores.
 The most fanfare, however, surrounded Eduardo Vargas, who moved to Napoli after a golden 2011.

-Angelo Henriquez was the academy graduate who helped Universidad fans quickly forget about Edu as he effortlessly slotted into the team, and the striker followed his old companion to Europe by finalising a reported £3.5 million transfer to Manchester United.
-But, despite apparent promises from Sir Alex Ferguson that he would be given the opportunity to play at Old Trafford, the 18-year-old has been farmed out to Wigan Athletic on loan for the rest of the season.
-Great care must be taken to ensure that the teenager does not flop across the Atlantic - as Vargas did so spectacularly as he struggled to adapt to the rigours of Serie A.
+Angelo Henriquez was the academy graduate who helped Universidad fans quickly forget about Edu as he effortlessly slotted into the team, and the striker will now follow his old companion to Europe as he finalises a reported £3.5 million transfer to Manchester United.
+But just three months beyond his 18th birthday, and despite apparent promises from new coach Sir Alex Ferguson that he will be given the opportunity to play, great care must be taken to ensure that the teenager does not flop across the Atlantic - as Vargas did so spectacularly as he struggled to adapt to the rigours of Serie A.